jamesplease/redux-resource/docs/guides/state-structure.md

 Keep in mind that you don't _need_ to store any additional metadata here.
 For instance, in the above example, if you'd rather have a `selectedIds` property directly on your state instead, then you could do that.
-Just know that the option is there to store your own, additional metadata on the `meta` object.
+Just know that the option is there to store your own, additional metadata per-resource within `meta`.

 ### Labels

-The last piece of the state is called labels.
-Labels are a feature of Resourceful Redux to help you keep your requests and resources more organized.

-Any time that you perform a request, you can assign it a label.
+The last piece of the slice is called labels.
+Any time that you initiate a CRUD operation request, you can assign it a label.
+A label is just a string, such as `"createBook"`.
+Resourceful Redux associates the following data about the request with your label:
-Resourceful Redux keeps track of two pieces of information about labeled
-requests:

-1. which resources were associated with the request
+1. which resources were returned by the request
 2. the status (pending, failed, and so on) of the request

-To understand how labels can be useful, consider an application that manages books.
-There might be a page in your application that lets users view the latest books that just came out this week.

-That same page that might also have a sidebar that shows the books that are in a user's shopping cart.

-In Resourceful Redux, all of these books will be stored together in the `resources` array.
-How can you, as a developer, know which books are the ones in the shopping cart, and which are the ones that were just released?

-The answer is to use a label.
-We will get to the specifics of how you use labels to resolve situations like these shortly, but for now, let's look at what the store might look like in this example:
+You might be wondering what labels are for.
+The Labels guide later on in this documentation is dedicated to answering that question in detail.
+For now, let's just look at what the structure of the `labels` is:

 ```js
 {